glowieframework/glowie-website/documentation/v1.0/basic-application-modules/middlewares.md

 This is basically the same as `Rails::addRoute()` method, with a difference that the **second** parameter is the full class name for the application middleware that will protect this route.

 The middleware name must also include `Glowie\Middlewares` namespace.
-You can use `MiddlewareName::class` to get this property the correct way (see the example below).
+You can use `MiddlewareName::class` to get this property properly (see the example below).

 If no middleware is specified, `Glowie\Middlewares\Authenticate` will be used by default.